Imputation Strategies Under Clinical Presence: Impact on Algorithmic Fairness: MIMIC III

+In Section~\ref{sec:mimic}, we present results for a policy of 30\% additional care.
+As we fix this threshold using the observed prioritisation rate, we propose to measure how the results would vary under increased and decreased thresholds: 5\% and 50\%.

-Figures~\ref{fig:mimic:5},~\ref{fig:mimic:30} and~\ref{fig:mimic:50} present the results at 5\%, 30\% and 50\% thresholds.
-First, note that the magnitude of the $\Delta$ in prioritisation increases with larger thresholds, but similar trends are observed.
-This indicates that members of the same group have similar risk scores.
-Increasing the threshold, therefore, further penalises this whole group.
-Second, the $\Delta$ in false positive rates demonstrates how the choice of imputation is sensitive to the target task.
-In addition to validating the insights from Section~\ref{sec:mimic}, this set of experiments demonstrates that the target task may also affect whether an imputation strategy favours or penalises a given group.
+Figures~\ref{fig:mimic:5},~\ref{fig:mimic:30} and~\ref{fig:mimic:50} present the results at 5\%, 30\% (as in the main text) and 50\% thresholds.
+First, note that the magnitude of the FNR increases with smaller thresholds, as less patients are prioritised, more high-risk patients are missed.
+Second, group-specific performances depend upon imputation choice, echoing the same results as in Section~\ref{sec:mimic}.
+Critically, while MICE should be preferred at higher prioritisation rates, the choice of the optimal imputation is more complex for the 5\% prioritisation rate.
+This additional set of experiments demonstrates that the target task may also affect which imputation strategy best serves the task at hand.